MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 Encounter starts by activating all three plates at the same time.
 Add spawns change depending on boss's health.
 - Before first damage phase: Rank and file Hive, Revenant Knights and (ultra) Blistered Wizards.
 All enemies spawn through the arena doors.
 - Above ~50% HP: Same as above but with Cursed Thralls and Adepts.
-- Below ~50% HP: All adds replaced with Taken; including Hobgoblins, Minotaurs and (ultra) Servile Knights.
+- Below ~50% HP: All adds replaced with Taken; including Hobgoblins, Minotaurs and ultras.
 All enemies spawn through ordinary Taken spawns (aka there are more spawns and at different locations).

 ## Objective
 The objective of the encounter is to kill the Warpriest.